NLnetLabs/krill/doc/development/multi_user/authorization.md

 There are two additional combinatorial variants of the macro invocation syntax:

   - `aa!(no_warn ...` - this is only used by the handler function for
-    `GET /api/authorized` to supress logging of auth failures which would otherwise be caused by every initial load of the Lagosta web user interface.
+    `GET /api/authorized` to suppress logging of auth failures which would otherwise be caused by every initial load of the Lagosta web user interface.
   - `aa!($req, $permission, $action)` - this is used in cases where the permission check is not related to a specific "resource", e.g. `LOGIN`.